He looks like a rock star and Tommy Fleetwood hit all the right notes to move himself into contention at The Open.

 Fleetwood was raised playing links golf on courses like Southport, Formby Hall and Southport & Ainsdale near his Merseyside home.

 When the Open returned to Royal Birkdale last year, where his father still walks the family dog, he was the poster boy, his face adorning banners that hung from lampposts throughout his hometown.

 In the end the pressure of expectation perhaps took its toll, especially as he’d missed the cut in six of his previous eight major appearances.

-However, he has since climbed into the world’s top ten, won the European Tour’s Order of Merit and finished second at the US Open, tying the championship's single round scoring record with a final round 63.
+However, he has since climbed into the world’s top ten, won the European Tour’s Order of Merit and finished second at the US Open, tying the single round scoring record with a final round 63.
 But all that could be eclipsed if he continues his form from the second round here at Carnoustie.